matfish2/vue-formular/README.md

 * `number` `boolean` - Automatically set to `true` for `vf-number`
 * `min`,`max`,`between` `number` -
  a.
 If the `number` or `integer` rules are set to `true` validates numeric values
  b.
-If the parameter is a `moment` object validates dates
+If the parameter is a `moment` object or a `YYYY-MM-DD`-formatted string validates dates
  c.
 Otherwise - validates string length
 * `integer` `boolean`
 * `digits` `boolean`